 - This high end professional Viking double wall oven in stainless steel would add sparkle to the retro modern space, coordinate with the chrome and add to that shiny new feeling.
 You could always use a classic white.

 - The new Omega cabinets that will be added will need some new pulls, but changing out the pulls on the St. Charles cabinets would also up their modern factor.
-I like this satin nickel cabinet pull because it looks modern, but the bow tie shape references many retro designs.
+I like the satin nickel cabinet pull because it looks modern, but the bow tie shape references many retro designs.

 I think this kitchen would fit well into a modern and minimal house — even with its retro touches.
 Alternately, if the light aqua wall paint color wasn’t their taste, a very pale grey would work well especially if Mark and his wife are using the Asian look of the exterior on the inside.
 With the light grey walls they could also add some small black and red accents, wall decor and dishware with an Asian feel.